 U.S. Capitol closed to the public as coronavirus hits Congress

-Officials ordered the U.S. Capitol closed to much of the public starting on Thursday, one day after a staffer for a U.S. senator from Washington state tested positive for the coronavirus.
+Officials ordered the U.S. Capitol complex closed to much of the public starting on Thursday, one day after a staffer for a U.S. senator from Washington state tested positive for the new coronavirus.

-Limited access to the Capitol would begin at 5 p.m.
-ET (2100 GMT), the House and Senate Sergeant at Arms said in a statement.
-The Capitol Visitor Center will be closed and all public tours suspended, they said.
-Lawmakers, staff, credentialed journalists and visitors with official business would still be allowed entry, Capitol officials said.
+Limited access to the Capitol building and office buildings will begin at 5 p.m.
+EDT (2100 GMT) and last at least until April 1, the House and Senate Sergeants at Arms said in a statement.
+The Capitol Visitor Center will be closed and all public tours suspended.
+Lawmakers, staff, credentialed journalists and visitors with official business would still be allowed entry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)